kieraneglin/shared-settings-ex/README.md

   ]
 ```

 To use the optional UI, check out the [Shared Settings UI Elixir][ss-ui-ex] library.
+Ruby support is provided by the [shared-settings][ss-rb] Gem.

 ## Why "shared" settings?